-The atmospheric half-life was estimated to be 8.14 hours, the overall OH-rate constant was estimated to be $1.9210^{-11}$ cm3molec-1sec-1.
+The atmospheric half-life was estimated to be 8.14 hours, the overall OH-rate constant was estimated to be $1.9210^{-11}$ cm^{3}molec^{-1}sec-1.
+The reliability of the results from the QSAR was rated Klimisch 2.

 It is expected that photolytic degradation in air is no relevant pathway for removal from the environment.
-As it is assumed that the majority of UV-350 will be emitted indirectly via sewage treatment systems and directly via surface runoff into the aquatic compartment and considering the very low vapour pressure of UV-350 we conclude that the substance will not evaporate at ambient temperature.
+As it is assumed that the majority of UV-350 will be emitted indirectly via sewage treatment systems and directly via surface runoff into the aquatic compartment and considering the very low vapour pressure of UV-350 it is concluded that the substance will not evaporate at ambient temperature.
 This assumption is supported by the results of environmental distribution modelling (please see section 3.3.2).
 Therefore photolytic degradation in the atmosphere is not considered to be relevant for the PBT assessment in the light of the partition properties.